whatmakeart/modeling-and-fabrication/content/modules/11-cnc-fabrication/11-06-shopbot-reservation/index.md

 ## Assignment Deliverables

-1. Take a Screenshot of your ShopBot Reservation
+1. Upload your .f3d file to the [CNC Project Google Drive Folder](https://drive.google.com/drive/folders/1u9FynRWydbBH41hDpN84qN8fORJCouHR)
-2. Take a Screenshot of your Plywood Receipt
+2. Make a ShopBot Reservation long enough to cutout your project
-3. Label the Screenshots
+   - Take a Screenshot of your ShopBot Reservation

 Project Documentation is due before the final critique.
 Make sure you make your reservation soon enough to have enough time to assemble your project, apply finishing and take documentation photos.